dyammons/equine_synovialFluid_scRNA/scripts/README.md

 These files can be loaded into individual analysis scripts to bypass some of the more computationally intense steps, or they can be used for your own exploration!

 ### Envrionement to reproduce:
 This work was completed on the UC Boulder Alpine supercomputer on a Linux operating system.
-All code was run in a Conda environment and I am happy to share the .yml file upon request.
+All code was run in a Conda environment.

-Otherwise, see below for packages loaded into the system.
 ### Software versions
 ```r
 > sessionInfo()